Bandon, County Cork: Twin city

 Bandon has a twin city agreement with Bandon, Oregon, in the United States.
 That city was founded in 1873 by Lord George Bennet, a native of the Irish Bandon who named the American one after it, and who is known especially for having introduced gorse into the US ecology with some disastrous results.

 Transport

-Bandon is 27 km southwest of Cork City, on the N71 national secondary road, and served by Bus Éireann bus services from Cork City.
-The nearest airport is Cork Airport.
+Bandon is 27 km southwest of Cork City, on the N71 national secondary road, and served by Bus Éireann bus services from Cork city.
+The nearest airport is Cork Airport, 27km.

+The nearest railway station today is Cork Kent.
+There was once a Bandon railway station (closed 1961), and a few others at various times.

 Sport

 Sports clubs in the area include Bandon Rugby Football Club (inaugural winners of the 1886 Munster Senior Rugby Cup), Bandon Association Football Club (whose men's senior team play in the Munster Senior League Senior Premier Division), and Bandon GAA (affiliated to the Carbery GAA division of Cork GAA).

 Bandon AC is an athletics club based in the area.
 There are also a number of martial arts clubs in the town, including karate, taekwondo, Brazilian jiu-jitsu and other clubs.

 Bandon Golf Club is an 18-hole golf course on the grounds of Castle Bernard.